U.S. Colleges That Offer Organic Agricultural Programs

-The department features four student clubs–Crops Club, Soil Judging, BugZoo and Organic Growers.
-The program also offers a lot of hands-on learning opportunities, such as barley breeding, soil chemistry, cereal grain quality, soil physics, weed management and biology, archeo-pedology, potato breeding, and more.
+The department features four student clubs: Crops Club, Soil Judging, Bug Zoo, and Organic Growers.
+The program also offers hands-on learning opportunities such as barley-breeding, soil chemistry, cereal grain quality, soil physics, weed management and biology, archeo-pedology, and potato breeding.

-Since 1977, the Student Farm at UC Davis has served as a unique learning space, where students can gain useful hands-on experience.
-Beyond the Student Farm, all students are involved in direct experiences in food production activities and internships focus on various off-campus experiences within diverse segments of agriculture and food systems, such as internships on farms or with government agencies.
+Since 1977, the Student Farm at UC Davis has served as a unique learning space where students can gain useful hands-on experience.
+Beyond the Student Farm, all students are involved in direct experiences in food production and internships focus on various off-campus experiences within diverse segments of agriculture and food systems, such as internships on farms or with government agencies.

-WSU also features a huge array of learning environments, including laboratory and field facilities, greenhouses, growth chambers, mass spectrometry, controlled temperature germinators, low-temperature storage facilities, seed technology laboratories, tissue culture laboratories, and equipment and facilities for histological, cytological, biochemical, physiological and molecular investigations.
+WSU features an array of learning environments, including laboratory and field facilities, greenhouses, growth chambers, mass spectrometry, controlled-temperature germinators, low-temperature storage facilities, seed technology laboratories, tissue culture laboratories, and equipment and facilities for histological, cytological, biochemical, physiological, and molecular investigations.

-Undergrad programs include Integrated Plant Sciences (IPS), in which majors explore the science of plant development and production and Agricultural and Food Systems (AFS) which focuses on building a solid background in the agricultural sciences, including working within the complexity of various agriculture and food systems.
+Undergrad programs include integrated-plant sciences (IPS), in which majors explore the science of plant development and production, and agricultural and food systems (AFS), which focuses on building a solid background in the agricultural sciences, including working within the complexity of various agriculture and food systems.

-Most graduates of Oberlin's Environmental Studies program eventually pursue advanced degrees in such fields as environmental science, public policy, architecture, business, law, sustainable agriculture and urban planning.
+Most graduates of Oberlin's Environmental Studies program eventually pursue advanced degrees in such fields as environmental science, public policy, architecture, business, law, sustainable agriculture, and urban planning.

 The program campus is based in the internationally acclaimed Adam Joseph Lewis Center for Environmental Studies, which the New York Times describes as “the most remarkable” of a new generation of environmentally responsible buildings.

-Students may apply their knowledge to any number of careers involving plants, from crop consulting to nursery management to water conservation and more.
+Students may apply their knowledge to any number of careers involving plants, from nursery management to water conservation.

-Majors in the Plant and Soil Science Department include both Ecological Agriculture and Sustainable Landscape Horticulture.
+Majors in the Plant and Soil Sciences Department include both ecological agriculture and sustainable-landscape horticulture.
 These programs expand upon science, applying it to plant production, landscape design, and environmental issues related to plants, insects, soil, and water management.

 Disciplines represented include entomology, soil science, horticulture, landscape architecture, agronomy, plant pathology, and water pollution control.
 Students are free to develop individualized courses of study that match their interests and career goals.

-Also of interest to students aiming for a career in organic agriculture are conservation biology, environmental policy and more.
+Also of interest to students aiming for a career in organic agriculture are conservation biology, environmental policy, and more.
 The aim of the department is to help, "Develop compassionate, informed, and responsible citizens who are able to offer constructive solutions to environmental problems, and to help heal relationships between people and nature."

 The Agricultural Sciences major at Cornell is perfect for students with broad or interdisciplinary interests within agriculture.
 Students in this program are currently involved in numerous sectors of agriculture, including organic farming, livestock production, agribusiness, international development, and research.

-Cornell's Agricultural Sciences Major is tailored to each individual student, allowing for concentrations in Animal Science, Applied Economics and Management, Crop Production and Management, Education and Communication, and Sustainable Agriculture.
+Cornell's Agricultural Sciences major is tailored to each individual student, allowing for concentrations in animal science, applied economics and management, crop production and management, education and communication, and sustainable agriculture.

-Program graduates often pursue careers such as food production and marketing, agricultural education in secondary schools, organic farming, Cooperative Extension, and crop consultation.
+Program graduates often pursue careers such as food production and marketing, agricultural education in secondary schools, organic farming, cooperative extension, and crop consultation.

 The Department of Agricultural Economics and Rural Sociology is a smaller program offering numerous agricultural-minded educational opportunities.
 The department mission surrounds economic and social issues related to agriculture, natural resources, and rural communities.

-There are undergraduate programs in Agricultural Economics and Agribusiness along with a Master’s degree program in Applied Economics offered in cooperation with Washington State University.
-The Master's program focuses on how to solve problems faced by agricultural marketing companies, natural resource agencies, farms, ranches, and rural communities.
+There are undergraduate programs in Agricultural Economics and Agribusiness along with a master’s degree program in Applied Economics offered in cooperation with Washington State University.
+The master's program focuses on how to solve problems faced by agricultural marketing companies, natural resource agencies, farms, ranches, and rural communities.

-The department boasts unique learning spaces as well, such as two laboratory farms, a greenhouse, specialized teaching and research labs, the South Fork of the Kinnickinnic River and bordering wetlands and natural areas flowing through campus.
+The department boasts unique learning spaces as well, such as two laboratory farms, a greenhouse, specialized teaching and research labs, the South Fork of the Kinnickinnic River, and bordering wetlands and natural areas flowing through campus.